 |•Can greatly reduce risk of failure for SEN students and challenge G&T students

 •Needs careful management to avoid students opting to do another group’s work or seeing it as easier/more desirable than their own

 •Knowing your students – subject assessment data, reading ages, CATS scores etc

-Is there anything you’ve done that you’d like to add – if so I’d love to hear your comments below.
+Is there anything you’ve done that you’d like to add – if so I’d love to receive your feedback.